KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2025/01/26

+- Fixes an issue where the "New" notification in the character selection section of the "Hypogeum Enigma" event would not disappear under certain conditions.

 ■2025/01/23

 - Fixes an issue where under specific conditions there is a chance you cannot enter the game after restarting the game after quitting the game in the Prophecy Tablet: Room for the Hypogeum Enigma event.